frederic-perez/AmE-dictionary/data/dictionary.md

 __Attn__
 __Attorney General__ :astonished: (Attorneys General) _He discussed with two successive Attorneys General._
 __attract__ _v_
 __attribute noun__ (noun adjunct) In grammar, a noun adjunct or attributive noun or noun (pre)modifier is an optional noun that modifies another noun; it is a noun functioning as a pre-modifier in a noun phrase.
-For example, in the phrase "chicken soup" the noun adjunct "chicken" modifies the noun "soup".
+For example, in the phrase “chicken soup” the noun adjunct “chicken” modifies the noun “soup.”
 __attrition__ _n_ :six::hammer:
 __attuned__ _adj_ :two: Familiar with something and able to deal with it in a sensitive way.
 __atwitter__ _adj_ Being in a state of nervous excitement; twittering: _a crowd atwitter with expectation._